Aoods972/SafeTravel/README.md

 # PersonalSecuritySystem

-# REMOVE ANY API KEYS BEFORE PUSHING TO GITHUB!
+# REMOVE CREDENTIALS IN INIT.PY FILE BEFORE PUSHING!!

 ## How to run:
 - python3 run.py